0xsequence-demos/template-webgl-js-sequence-kit-starter/README.md

-# vanilla-js-sequence-kit-starter
+# template-webgl-js-sequence-kit-starter
-a minimal vanilla js starter repo for using react based sequence kit
+a minimal webgl js starter repo for using react based sequence kit

 ## features
 - webpack